 You can use either chocolate chunks or chocolate chips for this recipe.
 If you'd rather leave out the chocolate completely, you can!

-This recipe is designed to be made with sourdough discard.
+This recipe is designed to be made with sourdough discard (or active sourdough starter).
 If you'd like to try a version without discard, check out my recipe for Pumpkin Chocolate Chunk Bread.

 You can use storebought (I like to use Libby's 100% Pure Pumpkin) or homemade pumpkin purée for this recipe.
 Just keep an eye on the water content!
 If your pumpkin purée has more liquid, you'll likely need to add some baking time.